Applicable exemption (exclusion) amount:

 The federal estate tax is a tax on the privilege of transferring property at death.
 The estate tax taxes the value of property owned or passing at death, taking into account the value of property given away during life.

 There was a lot of political wrangling leading up to January 1, 2013 regarding the estate tax, as part of the “fiscal cliff” that was threatened if the Bush tax cuts were allowed to expire.
 While Democrats, including the President, were pushing for the estate tax to be kept, Republicans have been pushing for a long time for the estate tax to be repealed.

 In December of 2012, Congress and President Obama agreed on a deal that would allow the estate tax to remain in effect.
 However, the exemption amount for each person was raised to $5,000,000 (from $3,500,000 in 2012 and much less in previous times).
-This figure is also adjusted for inflation and so it is scheduled to rise every year.
-In 2017, the amount is $5,490,000.
-In addition, the maximum estate tax rate was reduced to 35%, from as high as 60% prior to the Bush tax cuts in 2001.
+This figure is also adjusted for inflation and so it typically increases each year.

 Another example that illustrates the difference between inclusive measurement and exclusive measurement: